hackforla/adopt-civic-art/README.md

 ### Run the server locally
 `python manage.py runserver`

+## Cloud9 Installation Instructions

+As of August 2017, Cloud9 comes with both Python 2.7 and Python 3.4 installed in the workspace.
+To install dependencies, use:

+`sudo pip3 install -r requirements.txt`

+Get a Google Maps API Key and add it to `/civicart/local_settings.py`.

+Run migrations with python3:

+`python3 manage.py migrate`

+Create an initial admin account:

+`python3 manage.py createsuperuser`

+Run the server locally in the Cloud9 workspace:

+`python3 manage.py runserver $IP:$PORT`

+Cloud9 will give you a link to where the application is running.

 ## Front End Development
 This project uses Webpack 3 to compile JS and SCSS files.<br>
 Only edit SCSS files in `/static/scss/` and JavaScript files in `/static/js/`.